Puri (city): Beach

 The beach at Puri, known as the "Ballighai beach, at the mouth of Nunai River", is 8 km away from the town and is fringed by casurina trees.
 It has golden yellow sand.
 Sunrise and sunset are pleasant scenic attractions here.
 Waves break in at the beach which is long and wide.

 District museum

 The Puri district museum is located on the station road where the exhibits in display are the different types of garments worn by Jagannatha, local sculptures, patachitra (traditional, cloth-based scroll painting), ancient Palm-leaf manuscripts, and local craft work.

 Raghunandana library

-Raghunandana Library is located in the Emara Matha complex (opposite Simhadwara or lion gate, the main entrance gate).
+Raghunandana Library was a library located in the Emara Matha complex (opposite Simhadwara or lion gate, the main entrance gate).
 The Jagannatha Aitihasika Gavesana Samiti (Jagannatha Historical Centre) is also located here.
-The library houses ancient palm leaf manuscripts on Jagannatha, His cult and the history of the city.
+The library housed ancient palm leaf manuscripts on Jagannatha, his cult and the history of the city.
+The Raghunandana Library is now defunct, destroyed along with the centuries-old Embar Mutt in 2021, deemed as an encroaching element in the Shree Jagannath Heritage Corridor project.
+Its collections were taken out from the Mutt possession in 2019 and are now displaced to the Puri collectorate office.